Pesin theory for transcendental maps and applications

-One possible application of Pesin theory in holomorphic dynamics is to prove that for some invariant Fatou components, periodic points are dense in their boundary.
+One application of Pesin theory in holomorphic dynamics is to prove that for some invariant Fatou components, periodic points are dense in their boundary.
 This was done in the seminal paper of Przytycki and Zdunik \cite{Przytycki-Zdunik} for simply connected attracting basins of rational maps (note that in this paper it is proved that periodic points are dense in the boundary of {\em every} attracting or parabolic basin of a rational map, but the proof relies on a different technique).
-In the spirit of \cite{JoveFagella2} and \cite{Jove}, we aim to prove a similar result for transcendental maps.
+In the spirit of \cite{Jove}, we aim to prove a similar result for transcendental maps.

-The goal in this section is to prove \ref{corol:C}, which states that, under the hyptothesis of either \ref{teo:A} or \ref{teo:B}, plus an extra hyptotheses on the singular values in $ U $, accessible periodic boundary points are dense.
+The goal in this section is to prove Corollary \ref{corol:C}, which states that, under the hypotheses of either Theorem \ref{teo:A} or \ref{teo:B}, plus an extra hyptothesis on the singular values in $ U $, accessible periodic boundary points are dense.

 In view of the theory developed in the previous sections based on working in the space of backward orbits given by Rokhlin's natural extension, we shall formulate an alternative (and more natural) version of \ref{corol:C}, in terms of backward orbits. \begin{thm}{\bf (Periodic points are dense)} Let $ f\in \mathbb{K}$, and let $U$ be an invariant simply connected Fatou component for $ f $.
 Let $ \varphi\colon\mathbb{D}\to U $ be a Riemann map, and let $ g\colon\mathbb{D}\to\mathbb{D} $ be the inner function associated to $ (f, U) $ by $ \varphi $.
 Assume the following conditions are satisfied. \begin{enumerate}[label={\em (\alph*)}] \item For $ \widetilde{\omega_U }$-almost every backward orbit $ \left\lbrace x_n\right\rbrace _n \subset\partial U$, there exists $ r>0 $ such that the inverse branch $ F_n $ sending $x_0 $ to $ x_n $ is well-defined in $ D(x_0,r) $, for every subsequence $\left\lbrace x_{n_j}\right\rbrace _j$ with $ x_{n_j}\in D(x_0, r) $, $ \textrm{\em diam } F_{n_j}(D(x_0, r))\to 0$, as $ j\to\infty $. \item For $ \widetilde{\lambda} $-almost every backward orbit $ \left\lbrace \xi_n\right\rbrace _n\subset\partial\mathbb{D} $ there exists $ \rho>0 $ such that the inverse branch $ G_n $ sending $\xi_0 $ to $ \xi_n $ is well-defined in $ D(\xi_0,\rho) $. \end{enumerate} Then, accessible periodic points are dense in $ \partial U $. \end{thm}